mingyudu/PseuLME/README.md

 ## Overview

 **PseuLME** is an R package designed for differential expression analysis of single-cell RNA-seq data using a pseudobulk approach combined with linear mixed-effects models.
-This package enables robust subclustering, filtering, pseudobulk conversion, and statistical modeling, accommodating batch effects and other sources of variability.

 ---